BabylonJS/Documentation/content/resources/Unity/05_TerrainBuilder.md

+---
+title: Terrain Builder
+image:
+description: The Unity Toolkit terrain builder allows you to add vast landscapes to your games.
+keywords: babylon.js, exporter, unity, terrain builder, extension, terrain
+further-reading:
+video-overview:
+video-content:
+---

 The toolkit's **Terrain Builder** system allows you to add vast landscapes to your games.
 At runtime, terrain rendering is highly optimized for rendering efficiency while in the editor, a selection of tools is available to make terrains easy and quick to create.
 Please refer to the [Unity Terrain](https://docs.unity3d.com/Manual/script-Terrain.html) documentation for details.

-# Creating And Editing Terrains
+## Creating And Editing Terrains

 To add a Terrain game object to your Scene, select **GameObject > 3D Object > Terrain** from the menu.
 This also adds a corresponding **Terrain Asset** to the Project view.
 When you do this, the landscape is initially a large, flat plane.
 The Terrain’s Inspector window provides a number of tools you can use to create detailed landscape features.